How Much Is White Gold Worth?

 Estimated prices by jewelry type

-Here are example price estimates for common white gold items based on a spot price of $100.88 per gram.
+Here are example price estimates for common white gold items based on the live spot price of gold.

 White gold class ring